My First Game At Maple Leaf Gardens.

 The Leafs won 7-1 and Paul Henderson scored a hat-trick, he was the first star.
 Dave Keon and Norm Ullman also scored for the Leafs.
 Jacques Plante played in goal and got the win.
 Somehow I lost my program when I exited the Vatican of the hockey world, but I still had my green ticket stub.

 It was snowing even heavier as the crowd now made its way west, west to those familiar subway steps.
 It was a miserable night outdoors, but indoors the sellout crowd was joyous.
 The Leafs won and I had just attended my first Toronto Maple Leafs hockey game.
-Little did I know on that night, hundreds more would follow.
+Little did I know on that night that over the next five decades hundreds more would follow.

 And you know that old saying about never forgetting your first time with your first love.